 Supplier: Person or company providing products or services on request.
 For this Agreement, a supplier is the (original) manufacturer supplier or another legal entity of the same company that supplies the material.
 In general, suppliers may also be traders or distributors.

-Supply chain: For this Agreement, supply chain is the defined as all steps in the entire chain of distribution starting from the point at which materials are transferred outside the control of the original manufacturer’s material management system downstream to the final user(s).
+Supply chain: For this Agreement, the supply chain is defined as all steps in the entire chain of distribution starting from the point at which materials are transferred outside the control of the original manufacturer’s material management system downstream to the final user(s).

-Timely manner: As soon as can be expected considering manufacturers' typical operations and processes, the defined responsibilities and the agreed communication pathways.
+Timely manner: As soon as can be expected considering manufacturers' typical operations and processes, the defined responsibilities, and the agreed communication pathways.

 Contractual basis